Today, having great SaaS documentation is synonymous with having a great SaaS product.

 Naturally, this can spark their interest in your SaaS product, making them potential new customers.

-So, how can you create and publish engaging and informative documentation optimized for search engines?
+So, what steps can you take to produce and publish compelling, informative documentation that's optimized for search engines?

 You can use a documentation platform like Archbee to create high-quality, SEO-friendly documentation.